-Afthew Wilhelm-Solomon is a researcher based at the African Centre for Migration and Society at the University of the Witwatersrand.
-He is has a doctorate in Development Studies from the University of Oxford completed on a Rhodes scholarship.
-At present is working on a book project on migration and the "regeneration" of inner-city Johannesburg, along with a study of migration and religion in Johannesburg as part of the Religion and Migration Initiative (RMI) at the ACMS and funded by the Max Planck Institute for the Study of Religious and and Ethnic Diversity.
-The research for this article was conducted with the assistance of Melekias Zulu, associate researcher at the RMI, and with the the support of Lorena Nunez and Peter Kankonde Bukasa, whose work on prophecy has informed it.
+ATTHEW WILHELM-SOLOMON is an AW Mellon postdoctoral fellow at the African Centre for Migration and Society at the University of Witwatersrand.
+He is working on a long-form narrative book project on migration in innercity Johannesburg, as well as academic and theoretical pieces on migration, health, humanitarianism, squatted buildings and law in inner-city Johannesburg.
+He is a Rhodes scholar and has a doctorate in development studies from the University of Oxford.
+He has worked extensively as a freelance journalist, particularly for the Mail & Guardian, crossing the arts and news.
+The research for this article was conducted with the assistance of Melekias Zulu, associate researcher at the RMI, and with the support and input of Lorena Nunez and Peter Kankonde Bukasa, whose work on prophecy has informed it.